ContextualAI/HALOs/README.md

 6. Can I precompute the log probabilities of the reference model to save memory?

    Yes.
 Simply set `++cache_reference_logprobs=true` to precompute the log probabilities from the reference model, which will substantially reduce memory.
 If you are using the same reference model across multiple jobs, which is common, you can override `++reference model=PATH` to the log probabilities that were cached in a pickle file from a previous job.

+7. I am getting an error that looks like [rank1]: `torch.distributed.DistBackendError: [1] is setting up NCCL communicator and retrieving ncclUniqueId from [0] via c10d key-value store by key '0', but store->get('0') got error: Socket Timeout`.

+   This is because you did not set up wandb, so machine 0 is waiting for your input to setup wandb while the remaining machines are blocked.
+Resolve this by doing `wandb login` and then running `wandb offline` if your machines are not connected to the Internet.

 ## Citation